tyronejosee/notes_ux_design/english/ux_best_practices/deploy_strong_authority_on_subject.md

 ## Design and Aesthetics

-- **Professional design:** A well-designed interface instills confidence in the user.
+- **Professional Design:** A well-designed interface instills confidence in the user.
 Choose professional-looking fonts, colors, and other design elements that resonate with your target audience.
 - **Consistency:** Maintain consistency in layout, color schemes, and overall branding.
 This helps users to associate your content with a familiar and trustworthy organization.
 - **Navigation:** Ensure the navigation is intuitive and easy to use, helping users to explore your content with confidence.